MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 8. You can customize one or more of the following options:

-   a. **UseReadOnlyReplica** (default: true): Control whether the connection to Business Central will use the more peformant and recommended read-only database replica .
+   - **UseReadOnlyReplica** (default: true): Control whether the connection to Business Central uses the more peformant and recommended read-only database replica.

-   b. **Timeout** (default: 00:08:00): Sets the timeout for each single API call to Business Central; notice: this cannot be higher than the timeout enforced by Business Central, which is 10 minutes.
+   - **Timeout** (default: 00:08:00): Sets the timeout for each single API call to Business Central.
+This option can't be higher than the timeout enforced by Business Central, which is 10 minutes.

-   c. **ODataMaxPageSize** (default: 5000): Sets the maximum number of records to return for each page when calling an API.
-For example, if your table Customers has 13000 records and ODataMaxPageSize is set to 5000, Power BI will make 3 API calls to get your customers (the first will get 5000 records, the next one will get 5000 more, and the last one the remaining 3000).
-This cannot be higher than the max page size enforced by Business Central, which is 20000.
+   - **ODataMaxPageSize** (default: 5000): Sets the maximum number of records to return for each page when calling an API.
+For example, if your table **Customers** has 13000 records and ODataMaxPageSize is set to 5000, Power BI makes 3 API calls to get your customers.
+The first call gets 5000 records, the next one gets 5000 more, and the last call gets the remaining 3000.
+This option can't be higher than the maximum page size enforced by Business Central, which is 20000.

-   d. **AcceptLanguage** (default: not specified): Sets the language in which the Business Central API session will run in.
-This influences the language of error messages, formatted values in AL, and other values that depend on language or culture.
+   - **AcceptLanguage** (default: not specified): Sets the language in which the Business Central API session runs in.
+This option influences the language of error messages, formatted values in AL, and other values that depend on language or culture.

 9. Add a Power Query record with your desired options as the fourth parameter, for example: